Core solution

 Integrated Farm Assurance for flowers and ornamentals

-Integrated Farm Assurance (IFA) for flowers and ornamentals is a global standard for responsible farming practices at all stages of production.
-It is built on a holistic approach that covers the key topics of environmental sustainability, workers’ well-being, production processes, and traceability.
+Integrated Farm Assurance (IFA) for flowers and ornamentals is a global standard that aims to promote safe and responsible farming practices at all stages of production.
+It is built on a holistic approach that seeks to address the key topics of environment, workers’ health, safety, and welfare, production processes, and traceability.

 GLOBALG.A.P.’s flagship standard